 This course covers the structure and function of the human organism and the regulatory processes that operate within a living system.
 It introduces general anatomical, physiological, and chemical organization, and includes the integumentary (skin), skeletal, muscular, and nervous systems.
 Laboratories involve vertebrate dissection, the use of prosected human cadavers and human skeletal materials, microscope work, non-invasive human experimentation, and possibly animal experimentation.
-Prerequisite: One year of high school chemistry or equivalent preparation, or permission from the Associate Dean of the Mathematics & Natural Sciences Department.
-High school biology or its equivalent recommended.
+High School Biology or its equivalent is recommended.
 Students enrolled in Life and Health Sciences Center programs are recommended to complete this course before beginning their specialized program coursework.